Bernie Akporiaye tells us how MaTontine, a FinTech facilitates women empowerment through financial inclusion.

 Your final thoughts?

-Bernie Akporiaye: What COVID demonstrated is that our end customer, women living under $5/day, are extremely vulnerable to these types of crises.
+Bernie Akporiaye: What COVID demonstrated is that our end customers, women living under $5/day, are extremely vulnerable to these types of crises.
 This made us deeply reflect on how we build resiliency into the overall offering.
 We know work with partners to build into the solution a bundle of services that include, where possible: financial education, savings, insurance and not just loans.
 This way, they would be better prepared to survive an inevitable future crisis.

 Top of the month